 When the back-off timer is running or the timer is deactivated, the UE is allowed to initiate a PDU session establishment procedure if the procedure is for emergency services.

-If the 5GSM cause value is #27 "missing or unknown DNN", the UE shall ignore the Back-off timer value IE and Re-attempt indicator IE provided by the network, if any.
-The UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message in the PLMN for the same DNN that was sent by the UE, until the UE is switched off, the USIM is removed, or the DNN is included in the LADN information and the network updates the LADN information during the registration procedure or the generic UE configuration update procedure.
+If the 5GSM cause value is #27 "missing or unknown DNN" and neither the Back-off timer value IE nor Re-attempt indicator IE is provided by the network, the UE shall not send another PDU SESSION ESTABLISHMENT REQUEST message in the PLMN for the same DNN that was sent by the UE, until the UE is switched off, the USIM is removed, or the DNN is included in the LADN information and the network updates the LADN information during the registration procedure or the generic UE configuration update procedure.